culturing/poems/Poems/2025-11-06/06 The Dream of the Birds.md

 such thoughts roost.
-I once dreamed of flying too, but now I think ground suits my feet, and besides, there are worms to eat, and our hunger for worms is unquenched.
+I once dreamed of flying too, but now I think ground suits my feet, and besides, there are worms to eat, and our hunger for worms is unquenchable.